Crafter-Y/CraftingHomes/README.md

 I know that I over-complicated many things, but this is a kind of exercise for me.
 You may look at the `craftinghomes` subproject that contains the whole logic.
-Everything else is just to make it work.
+Everything else is just there to make it work.

 [![Logic Diagram](./.github/media/craftinghomeslogic.png)](https://github.com/Crafter-Y/CraftingHomes)